Slusheeking/INAVVI_v11/memory-bank/activeContext.md

 [2025-03-21 06:04:00] - Added health check functionality that:
 - Monitors all system components

-[2025-03-22 18:23:30] - **MCP Server Implementation**
-- Created a simple Python-based MCP server that successfully runs on port 3000
-- Implemented two tools: `getCurrentTime` and `getServerInfo`
-- Verified server functionality with direct HTTP requests
-- Updated Roo Cline MCP settings to use the Python-based server
-- Server is running and responding to requests correctly
-- Memory usage is optimized to prevent OOM errors
-- Checks system resources (CPU, memory, GPU)
-- Sends status updates to Slack
-- Performs periodic health checks with configurable intervals [2025-03-21 06:04:00] - Enhanced Docker deployment:
+[2025-03-21 06:04:00] - Enhanced Docker deployment:
 - Updated Dockerfile.unified with optimized CUDA settings
 - Configured Redis and Prometheus services in docker-compose.unified.yml